For Spring 2022 there are two pass options:

-A: The cost of the MBTA Semester Pass will be charged to the student’s term bill and will appear by mid-December for January-starting passes and mid-January for February-starting passes.
-The payment due dates are listed above under Important Dates.
+The cost of the MBTA Semester Pass will be charged to the student’s term bill.
+The payment due date are listed above under Important Dates.
 Please be sure that you understand the payment procedures, as unpaid charges can result in holds that affect important items like your ability to register for courses.

 - MBTA Semester Pass charges are not covered by scholarships or grant aid.

 - If you receive federal loans, please note that this funding can only be applied to your MBTA charge if you fill out the Title IV/Permission to Hold Form.